Research

 I am spear-heading the campaign to establish a Human Taphonomy Facility (commonly known as a 'Body Farm') in the UK.
 Read more about the HTF4UK campaign.

-At UCLan, I currently supervise five PhD students in various projects relating to decomposition and osteology and several MSc students on the MSc Forensic Science.
+At UCLan, I currently supervise three PhD students in various projects relating to decomposition and osteology and several MSc students on the MSc Forensic Science.
 At UCLan, we carry out forensic taphonomy experiments at TRACES.

 Teaching